MrMichael3/bodet-scorepad-parser/README.md

 All details about the structure of the messages can be found in the [linked manual from Bodet](https://static.bodet-sport.com/images/stories/EN/support/Pdfs/manuals/Scorepad/608264-Network%20output%20and%20protocols-Scorepad.pdf).

+### JSON File
-### JSON File: The current status is saved to `status.json` in the working directory of the script .
+The current status is saved to `status.json` in the working directory of the script .
 The format looks as follows:
 ```json
 {